Hi, we're Jake and Amy Lundahl

 Like most horse owners, we come from humble beginnings.
 Horses were a source of struggle and confusion in our early days, and we bounced between various mentors looking for help.
 We read books, watched videos, rode in clinics and attended seminars.
 We were confronted with loads of conflicting information, and tried to sort out the stuff that actually worked.

 Then as aspiring professionals, we saw a different side of the industry.
 We learned what techniques worked and genuinely helped horses and riders advance.
 We also saw things that didn't work, or in some cases sabotaged people's efforts to do right by their horses.
-We took all of these lessons to heart, and gradually our own horsemanship philosophy emerged.
+We took those lessons to heart.

-What originally kicked off our journey was a simple love of horses, and a desire to become the best horsemen we could be.
+What originally kicked off this journey was a simple love of horses, and a desire to become the best horsemen we could be.
 These things have never wavered.
+We continue to learn and get better every single day, while pushing the conversation forward and helping others build better lives with horses.
+We offer the knowledge and tools necessary to advance; without the trial-and-error, confusion and hardship we ourselves endured to figure this stuff out.

-If you'd like to join us, consider joining our email Newsletter.
+If you'd like to join this adventure with us, consider signing up for our e-mail newsletter below.
 There's no cost or obligation, and it's a great way to discover if our program is right for you and your horse.

 Anyway, thanks for reading our "About" page!
-We hope you got value from it and, if you opted to receive our emails, that you find those helpful too.
+We hope you got value from it and, if you opt to receive our emails, that you find those helpful too.